carlzoo/shopify-monitor/README.md

 # shopify-monitor
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+#### NOTE: I'm not sure this is going to be public for long, as this took me a long time to make and is really efficient.

 Extremely lightweight and efficient restock and new item monitor for various Shopify based sites.
 Extremely fast & proxy support.

 This monitor is more advanced than most monitors on the market currently that are PAID.
 I decided to code this monitor because